fpdf-easytable/fpdf-easytable/README.md

       it does not make sense to set the define different colors for every cell

+**border-width** [T]

+The border-width property is used to set the width of the lines the border is made of.

+Syntax:

+    border-width:0.5;

+Default value: the current drawing line width of the document.

+Note: beware that if the border-width is set to thick, the border might overlap the content
+      of the cells.
+In that case you will have to set appropriate paddingX and paddingY on the cells.
+      (See paddingX and paddingY properties below).

 **split-row** [T]

 This property indicate if a row that is at the bottom of the page should be split or not